vvendigo/Darklands/README.md

 ## Repository contents

 ### Dirs
-* DL/ - put your Darklands instalation here
+* DL/ - put your Darklands installed files here
 * game_patches/ - essential patches to upgrade Darklands to the latest version (.7)

-* file_formats/ - gathered docs on DL file formats (corrections included)
+* file_formats/ - gathered docs on DL file formats (up-to-date/ contains updated Merle's docs)

 * tmp/ - you may direct output there